tscburak/prompts-chat-extension/README.md

 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the `dist` folder from the cloned repository

+## Privacy
+This extension does not collect any personal information.
+Read our full [Privacy Policy](PRIVACY.md) for more details.

 ## Development

 ```bash